Yashvanth-R/Customer-API-s/README.md

 ```
 node script.js
 ```
-//Running the project and chacking the result in Postman
+//Running the project and checking the result in Postman

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------